OpenSlides/openslides-backend/docs/actions/meeting.import.md

 - Users, that still have to be duplicated:
   - Imported usernames will be checked for uniqueness and adjusted in the case of collisions.
   - All previously set user passwords will be replaced
-- Genders will neither be updated nor imported and are not an allowed user specific field anymore.
+- Genders will only be updated or imported if a new user needs to be created.
+Updated users will not have their genders updated.

 ## Permissions